 Good academic writing doesn’t have a thesis, it has an argument.
 To put the point another way, an academic knowledge contribution does not exist in a vacuum; instead, it exists in the context of other proposed knowledge about the same object of analysis.
 This means that a new knowledge contribution must make space for itself by arguing for and against the validity of various scholarly efforts that precede it.
 Argument names the work of persuading readers that various elements of previous scholarship contain sound/unsound knowledge and that one’s own claims are valid.
 Revising with a focus on argument often involves paying close attention to a draft’s introduction, but the work of arguing ultimately extends through the entirety of an academic text.
 Take, for example, the need you sometimes feels to respond to a potential objection some readers might raise against a particular step in your analysis.
 Giving voice to that objection and responding to it is the work of argument.

 Key Terms are words and short phrases that are imbued with precise technical meaning.
-The project of collective knowledge-building, which is the guiding purpose of all academic writing, is only possible when everyone defines their Key Terms and remains consistent in the meaning implied by their use.
-Just as the key or legend on a map enables its viewers to understand how to use the map in a meaningful way, Key Terms make it possible for readers understand how to name and discuss the complex phenomena and know they are talking about the same thing.
-At times, managing Key Terms involves coining a new term and imbuing it with its precise meaning.
-At other times, it involves defining existing terms for your reader, commenting on the differences between competing Key Terms used by different scholars in your field, and noticing when you or someone else is relying on a word or phrase that should be treated with technical precision but that is currently being used in ways that loosely wander between a range of common-sense meanings.
+The project of collective knowledge-building, which is the guiding purpose of all academic writing, is only possible when everyone defines their key terms and remains consistent in the meaning implied by their use.
+Just as the key or legend on a map enables its viewers to understand how to use the map in a meaningful way, key terms make it possible for readers understand how to name and discuss the complex phenomena and know they are talking about the same thing.
+At times, managing key terms involves coining a new term and imbuing it with its precise meaning.
+At other times, it involves defining existing terms for your reader, commenting on the differences between competing key terms used by different scholars in your field, and noticing when you or someone else is relying on a word or phrase that should be treated with technical precision but that is currently being used in ways that loosely wander between a range of common-sense meanings.

 Creating impactful academic writing means attending not only to what you’re saying, but also to how you’re saying it.
 More specifically, it means considering the ways in which your delivery of what you say impacts the way that your readers will receive it.
-For example, making a particular conclusion feel punchier by writing is as a particularly short sentence.
+For example, making a particular conclusion feel punchier by writing it as a particularly short sentence.
 Or, after a series of fairly short sentences, conveying a complicated idea in an elegantly long one.
-To think about writing style is to consider ways in which writing choices affect precisely how your reader takes in your meaning.
+To think about the style of your writing is to consider ways in which writing choices affect precisely how your reader takes in your meaning.
 It is to think about using more colorful language at a moment when you’re saying something you really want your readers to notice and remember, or shifting into a more conversational tone to make your reader feel like you’re addressing them more intimately.
 For academic writers, the first challenge when drafting a piece is figuring out what you need to say; working on how you say it almost always gets taken up during the revision process.

 Of perennial concern for writers are issues of mechanics: things like grammar, punctuation, spelling, and citation format.
 The revision strategies in this resource will focus on ways to notice when issues with grammar and punctuation are interfering with the meaning you’re trying to convey to your reader.